sagemath/trac_to_gh/Issue 4617.md

 For doc-testing the installation of packages, there should be some `test-dummy.spkg`

 The purpose of the package is to do *nothing*.
-William suggested to mark it `optional -- admin`, I am not sure what that means.
+William suggested to mark it `optional -- admin`, I am not sure what that means. [it means that it would only be tested when we do sage -t -only_optional=admin, where admin means "tested by the admin who has write privileges to the sage install]

 Also, there should be an easy way to get rid of `test-dummy.spkg` after installation.

 Idea:
 * `sage -i test-dummy.spkg` should simply result in an entry in the list of installed packages.
 * uninstalling it is done by removing the list entry and deleting the file `test-dummy.spkg`.

 Issue created by migration from https://trac.sagemath.org/ticket/4617